 He then joined the University of Edinburgh in 2009, where he was awarded a studentship to work on patient-derived induced pluripotent stem cells (iPSCs) platforms to model glial neuronal interactions in genetic forms of Amyotrophic Lateral Sclerosis (ALS).
 After obtaining his PhD he then joined Prof. Molly Stevens lab at Imperial College London in 2013 as a Postdoctoral research Associate, and worked on establishing novel modelling platforms for neural circuits combining stem cell differentiation, tissue engineering and novel imaging approaches.

-He was appointed a lectureship at King's College London in September 2017, and joined the division of Tissue Engineering and Biophotonics, where he has now established an independent group focused on neural circuit engineering (NCE).
+He was appointed a lectureship at King's College London in September 2017, where he has now established the neural circuit bio-engineering (NCB) group.

 Carmen Moreno-Gonzalez is a Research Assistant who is currently investigating RNA metabolism and local protein translation in iPSC-derived motoneurons as well as glial-neuronal interactions in ALS.

 Before starting in the Serio Lab, Carmen studied a BSc (Hons) in Biotechnology at the Polytechnical University of Madrid followed by a MSc in Neuroscience at King’s College London.
 Carmen joined the lab in April 2017 during her MSc final dissertation to help generating a bioengineered platform for long axons motoneurons.